njakub/kaz-mielony/src/content/episodes/episode-02-marilyn-monroe.md

 **Lunch** – A surprisingly creamy spaghetti pomodoro, made only with blended tomatoes and extra virgin olive oil — no cheese, no butter.

 **Dinner** – Broiled liver with a side of raw carrot sticks (three to five, as she reportedly ate), an intense flavour and texture combination that truly tested my willpower.

-## Historical Context

-Marilyn Monroe (1926-1962) was known for her beauty and glamour, but her relationship with food was complex and deeply personal.
-She often turned to simple, comforting dishes that connected her to happier times, particularly foods that reminded her of her foster families and early Hollywood days.

-Despite the pressures of maintaining her figure for the camera, Monroe found joy in these unpretentious meals that grounded her in an otherwise chaotic life.